Technology Tales

 Standards compliance

-Like a lot of things in the WordPress code, the wpautop function isn’t half buried.
-The the_content function (see template-functions-post.php) used to output blog entries calls get_content function (also in template-functions-post.php) to extract the data from mySQL.
-The add_filter function (in plugin.php) associates the wpautop function and others with get_the_content function and the p tags get added to the output.
+Like many things in the WordPress code, the wpautop function isn’t half buried.
+The the_content function (see template-functions-post.php) used to output blog entries calls the get_content function (also in template-functions-post.php) to extract the data from MySQL.
+The add_filter function (in plugin.php) associates the wpautop function and others with the get_the_content function to add the p tags to the output.

 To return to the non-ideal behaviour that caused me to start out on the above quest, an example is where you have an img tag enclosed by div tags.
 The required substitution involves the use of regular expressions that work most of the time but get confused here.
 So adding a hack to the wpautop function was needed to change the code so that the p end tag got inserted.
 I’ll be keeping an eye out for any more scenarios like this that slip through the net and for any side effects.
 Otherwise, compliance is just making sure that all those img tags have their alt attributes completed.